 Drums heal and unfurl the hidden gifts of people living with autism.

 Thank you Central Massachusetts Center for Autism Awareness for awakening the spiritual drummer within all of us.

 – Tim Kane

-Tim Kane plays and teaches drum set, music theory, and leads public and private group djembe and hand drum circles.
+Tim Kane specializes in theatrical/pit band show drumming and jazz.
+He teaches drum set, rhythmic music theory, and leads public and private group djembe and hand drum circles.
 Email: email@example.com • Cell/text: 774-757-7636